department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/research/alerts-discovery-research-summary.md

 ### Alerts section on My VA

-**1. Users expect an alerts section to be on My VA, in addition to a separate alerts page.** Many participants were excited to see My VA, and mentioned that it would make tracking benefits easier.
+**1. Users expect there to be information about their alerts on My VA, in addition to a separate alerts page.** Many participants were excited to see My VA, and mentioned that it would make tracking benefits easier.
 All users understood the difference between My VA and the Alerts page.

 > "Alerts are important to be on this page, it's important to keep in mind as you go through all the different pages."